CityofToronto/bdit_data-sources/volumes/vds/readme.md

 # Table Structure
 ## vds.raw_vdsdata
 This table contains parsed data from ITSC public.vdsdata.
 Column `volume_veh_per_hr` stores the volumes in vehicles per hour for that bin.
 Note that different sensors have different bin width which affects the conversion from volume to count (see `vds.detector_expected_bins`).
-For details on converting `raw_vdsdata` to 15 minute counts, see `vds.counts_15min` or the corresponding insert script at `bdit_data-sources/volumes/vds/sql/insert/insert_counts_15min.sql`.
+For details on converting `raw_vdsdata` to 15 minute counts, see `vds.counts_15min` or the corresponding [insert script](<sql/insert/insert_counts_15min.sql>).
 This method assumes both missing bins and zero values are zeros, in line with old pipeline.
 This table retains zero bins to enable potential future differente treatment of missing and zero values.
 Contains `division_id IN (2, 8001)`.
 A one day sample for `division_id = 8001` was explored under the heading [vds.raw_vdsdata_div8001](#vdsraw_vdsdata_div8001); more investigation is needed to determine what this data can be used for.
 Foreign keys `vdsconfig_uid`, `entity_location_uid` are added via trigger on insertion to this table.